arielrvjr/natify/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Hacer una pregunta sobre el framework
+about: Ask a question about the framework
 title: '[QUESTION] '
 labels: question
 assignees: ''
 ---

-## Pregunta
+## Question
-Tu pregunta aquí.
+Your question here.

-## Contexto
+## Context
-Contexto adicional sobre tu pregunta.
+Additional context about your question.

-## Lo que has Intentado
+## What You've Tried
-Qué has probado o investigado.
+What you have tried or investigated.

-## Información Adicional
+## Additional Information
-Cualquier otra información relevante.
+Any other relevant information.